Operations and Information Management

 - B.Tech., IIT Madras, India

 Ramesh Shankar is Associate Professor of Information Systems at the School of Business, University of Connecticut.
-His current research focuses on Big Data analytics, social media, strategic analysis of digital goods such as software, music and video games, and the impact of information systems on business processes and the structure of firms.
+His current research focuses on Big Data analytics, social media analytics, and the strategic analysis of durable goods innovation, and digital goods such as software, music and video games.
 His research has appeared in leading journals such as Information Systems Research, MIS Quarterly, Marketing Science, and ACM Transactions.
 He has served as Associate Editor for MIS Quarterly, and has served as reviewer for ISR, MIS Quarterly, Management Science, Marketing Science, POMS, JMIS, DSS, and ACM Transactions.
 He has served as a management consultant with multinational corporations including ICICI, GE, PwC, Morgan Stanley, and Wipro Infotech.
 He has also taught courses on IT Strategy, Big Data Analytics, Business Information Systems and Database Management at UConn and NYU Stern.
 Ramesh has a Ph.D. from the Leonard N. Stern School of Business, NYU, an MBA from the Indian Institute of Management, Ahmedabad, and a B.Tech. from the Indian Institute of Technology-Madras, Chennai, India.